alphabetworkers/alphabetworkersunion.org/frontend/content/power/wins.en.md

 When we organize, we win!

+## Datacenter workers win back bonus at Modis!

+We helped datacenter workers win back a bonus that was promised to them by Modis, a company that contracts with Google.
+In October, Modis announced that they were cancelling a $200 per week attendance incentive bonus that was promised to datacenter workers in September and was supposed to run through December.
+Workers had stopped receiving the attendance bonus without any explanation at the beginning of October.

+Datacenter workers are the backbone of Google.
+They have continued working in person throughout the global pandemic.
+Modis workers, including AWU members, reached out to AWU staff and leadership and immediately began to organize.
+Within just 2 days, Modis announced that they would be reinstating the bonuses, along with backpay.

+Read more about this story in how [Google Temps Fought Loss of Pandemic Bonus.
+And Won.](https://www.nytimes.com/2021/11/05/technology/google-workers.html)

 ## Drop the deadnames

 As a transgender man, Phares Lee had to live with his deadname on his name badge while working at Google for the past three years.
 He asked repeatedly for this to change